guceda/menu-opt/README.md

 The ones available are:

-- _Random_: Random combinations of menu entries are generated and later used by the `optimizer` to explore the design space.
+- _Random_: Permutations of menu entries are generated and later used by the `optimizer` to explore the design space.

 ### Optimizers: